Battle of Mohács (1687): Background

 The Great Turkish War began in July 1683 with an attack on Vienna by the Ottoman army.
-The siege was broken by the Battle of Vienna on 12 September, won by the combined forces of the Holy Roman Empire of the German Nations and the Polish–Lithuanian Commonwealth, under the overall command of the King of Poland, John III Sobieski, who led the Polish forces.
+The siege was broken by the Battle of Vienna on 12 September, won by the combined forces of the Holy Roman Empire and the Polish–Lithuanian Commonwealth, under the overall command of the King of Poland, John III Sobieski, who led the Polish forces.
 From September the initiative passed to the Imperial troops.
 In the following years the Imperial Habsburg armies under Charles of Lorraine drove the Ottomans back, conquering many fortresses (such as Esztergom, Vác, Pest).
 After the Battle of Buda they laid siege to and took over the former Hungarian capital of Buda.
-At the end of 1686 the Ottomans made peace overtures; however, the Imperial Habsburgs saw a chance to conquer the whole of Hungary and the overtures were rejected.
+At the end of 1686 the Ottomans made peace overtures; however, the Habsburgs saw a chance to conquer the whole of Hungary and the overtures were rejected.

 In April 1687 it was decided in Vienna that further military action should be taken.
-The main army (of about 40,000 troops) under the command of Duke Charles of Lorraine proceeded along the River Danube to Osijek on the River Drava, while another army of about 20,000 men under the command of Elector Max Emanuel of Bavaria moved along the River Tisza to Szolnok and towards Petrovaradin.
+The main army (of about 40,000 troops) under the command of Duke Charles of Lorraine proceeded along the River Danube to Osijek on the River Drava, while another army of about 20,000 men under the command of Maximilian II Emanuel, Elector of Bavaria moved along the River Tisza to Szolnok and towards Petrovaradin.
 In the middle of July the two imperial armies met on the Danube and either marched overland or along the Drava to Osijek.

 In contrast, the Ottoman army (of about 60,000 men), under the command of the Grand Vizier Sari Süleyman Paşa, stayed in front of the main River Drava crossing (with its 8 km-long wooden bridge) at Osijek in order to protect it, and then fortified this position.
-When the Imperial Habsburg army arrived, the River Drava divided the two sides.
-At the end of July the Imperial Habsburg army was able to make a bridgehead on the shores of the river and stood in battle array, to challenge the Ottomans.
+When the Imperial army arrived, the River Drava divided the two sides.
+At the end of July the Imperial army was able to make a bridgehead on the shores of the river and stood in battle array, to challenge the Ottomans.
 However, the Ottoman army remained passive and was satisfied with artillery bombardments of the weirs on the Drava, the bridges and the riverside.

 As the Duke of Lorraine realized he was not able to attack the fortified Ottoman camp, he decided to leave the bridgehead after a few days.
 For this he was criticized both by his own sub-commanders and by the Emperor Leopold I. The move was interpreted by the Ottoman Grand Vizier as a sign of a loss of morale by the Habsburg troops, so he decided to follow them.
-In early August, the Osman army drove the Habsburg army back toward Mohács and an Ottoman fortified position.
-The Ottomans had also built a fortified position at Darda, hidden among the thick bushes so that it was not visible to the Habsburg army.
+In early August, the Ottoman army drove the Habsburg army back toward Mohács and an Ottoman fortified position.
+The Ottomans had also built this fortified position at Darda, hidden among the thick bushes so that it was not visible to the Habsburg army.
 For this reason Duke Charles of Lorraine did not suspect the presence of the Ottoman army in the vicinity.